 Meaning: To surprise or impress someone with your behavior.

-25. When your butt burns, you have to sit on the blisters.
+25. When you burn your butt, you have to sit on the blisters.

 Dutch translation: Wie zijn billen brandt, moet op de blaren zitten.

 Meaning: If you do something stupid, you must acknowledge the consequences.

 So when one of your dinner guest tells you an ‘angel peed on their tongue’, you should take it as a Dutch compliment and not as an insult!
 I hope these phrases, expressions, and idioms can help you to avoid any miscommunications or very awkward situations when traveling in The Netherlands.